taubman33/react-router/README.md

 Redirect only requires a `to` prop which tells it what path to redirect to.

-## Wrapping up (remainder of class)
+## Wrapping Up (Remainder of Class)

 Here's a rough outline of how you should go about building react apps!
-Follow these suggestions, or don't, but they wil probably help you a lot if you do them in order.
-I suggest reading the whole thing before you start so you can have an idea of what the process looks like.
+Follow these suggestions, or don't, but they will probably help you a lot if you do them in order.
+I suggest reading through all of the steps before you start so you can become familiar with the big picture of the entire process.

-Start a new app using create-react-app.
-Call it user-router or something like that, it doesn't matter.
+1. Start a new app using `create-react-app`.
+Call it user-router or something similar, it doesn't matter.
+You will be building four components (not including App.js).

-Build 4 components (not including the root App.js).
 Each one will render something different:

 | Component | Renders                                   | Route         |
 | --------- | ----------------------------------------- | ------------- |